 Psoriasis is an autoimmune condition that commonly presents itself in the form of scaling and redness of the skin.
 Psoriasis occurs when there is an intensified production of the skin, accumulating in white patches on the knee, elbow and scalp areas.
 It can also have an impact on the joints but in most cases, outbreaks come in the form of patches known as psoriatic plaques.
 Contrary to popular belief, psoriasis is not the same as eczema (although often confused), and it is not contagious.

 The symptoms associated with psoriasis are often confused with eczema, you can read more about eczema here.
-Typically the skin on the area affected by psoriasis comes with a silver or white colour.
-Other symptoms may include:
+Typically the skin on the area affected by psoriasis comes with a silver or white color.

 A doctor should be able to diagnose psoriasis with a simple visual check up.
 There is no need to perform special tests or other medical procedures to diagnose this condition, however, if there are other symptoms present on the skin, doctors may conduct a skin biopsy.